Plant DetailShow Menu

 Description

-Butterfly bush, an invasive species in North Carolina, is a rapidly growing, woody, deciduous, perennial shrub with a bushy habit, arching stems and showy, colorful flowers.
-It is in the figwort family (Scrophulariaceae) and is native to Tibet and south-central China.
-The species epithet honors Catholic missionary and naturalist Armand David (1826–1900), who explored China and sent back hundreds of natural history specimens to Europe.
+Orange-eyed butterfly bush is a rapidly growing, sometimes weedy, woody, deciduous, perennial shrub with a bushy habit, arching stems, and showy, colorful flowers.
+It is in the figwort family (Scrophulariaceae) and is native to Tibet and Central and South China.
+The species epithet, davidii, honors Catholic missionary and naturalist Armand David (1826–1900), who explored China and sent back hundreds of natural history specimens to Europe.

-Butterfly bush grows 5 to 12 feet high and 8 to 10 feet wide.
-Its resistance to many gardening challenges including deer, drought, heat, humidity and salt helped it grow in popularity.
-And as the name implies, it attracts butterflies which feed on its nectar.
-However, the larvae (caterpillars) of native butterflies cannot feed on its leaves; they need plants native to North America for sustenance.
-As an invasive species, butterfly bush outcompetes native species in natural areas and thus has a negative impact on butterflies.
+Its resistance to many gardening challenges, including deer, drought, heat, humidity, and salt, helped it grow in popularity.
+As the name implies, it attracts butterflies, which feed on its nectar.
+However, the larvae (caterpillars) of native butterflies cannot feed on its leaves.
+They need plants native to North America for sustenance.
+Butterfly bush can outcompete native species in natural areas, thus negatively impacting the butterflies.

 • Cane-like growth.